 PRECISE Study on Prevalence of Antibodies to SARS-CoV-2 in Irish Healthcare Workers

-In October 2020, a national study called the PRECISE Study was launched to look at the prevalence of COVID-19 antibodies in healthcare workers (HCW) in two hospitals - University Hospital Galway and St James’s Hospital Dublin.
-All staff currently working in these two hospitals were invited to have a blood test to determine the presence of antibodies produced after COVID-19 infection.
-The study was repeated in April 2021 in the same hospitals to evaluate changes in the number of infections 6-months later and to assess the response to vaccination in the meantime.
+In October 2020, a series of national seroprevalence studies entitled PRECISE were launched to look at the prevalence of COVID-19 antibodies in healthcare workers (HCW) in two hospitals: University Hospital Galway and St James’s Hospital Dublin.
+All staff working in these two hospitals were invited to have a blood test taken to determine the presence of antibodies produced after COVID-19 infection.

-In the repeat study in April, over 5,000 HCW (56% of staff) across the two facilities participated and all roles in the hospitals were represented.
-This includes nurses, doctors, healthcare assistants (HCA), administration staff and general support staff.
+A second study was conducted in April 2021 in the same hospitals to evaluate changes in the number of infections 6-months later and to assess the response to COVID-19 vaccination in the meantime.
+In this study, over 5,000 HCW (56% of staff) across the two sites participated and all roles in the hospitals were represented.
+This included nurses, doctors, healthcare assistants (HCA), administration staff and general support staff.